chriscareycode/cosmic-unicorn/README.md

 COUNTRY="GB or US or your country"
 ```

+## Installing on multiple Cosmic Unicorns

+A note that if you are installing this on multiple Cosmic Unicorns, that you can install the user interface code (which is quite large) on only one device.
+On the other devices you only need to install the server code `emoji_paint.py`

 ## Installing the server code without user interface

 - From the repo, install `emoji_paint.py` on your Pico.